 As I mentioned earlier, both the members of the community and myself were quite angry at the person prospecting our fellow community members.

 That made me not want to associate with that individual and that’s unfortunate.

-You don’t want to “turn off” influencers and leaders in the home business and network marketing niches with your smarmy self-serving behavior on groups and forums.
+You don’t want to “turn off” influencers and leaders in the entrepreneurial and marketing niches with your smarmy self-serving behavior on groups and forums.

 Unfortunately, this is an easy mistake to make when you’re starting out online, because most communities and their leaders are easily available to you.

 One misstep and you’ve now made someone angry who you really want on your side.